Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data

-where $F^j$ is the $\sigma$-algebra generated by the first $j$ samples in $Z_i$. \end{assumption}
+where $F^j$ is the $\sigma$-algebra generated by the first $j$ samples in $\bm{Z}_i$. \end{assumption}

 \begin{remark} The stability condition quantifies the variability of the estimator when switching one training sample.
-The exponent $b$ in (A3) is of the most interest in our analysis.
-For many parametric estimators, the stability rate $b$ is equal to $1$ but for general nonparametric procedures, the rate is smaller than $1$, indicating a worse stability.
-In Section~\ref{sectoin:example stability of estimators}, we establish bounds on $b$ for some example estimators such as batch projection estimators, parametric and non-parametric SGD estimators.
-A condition similar to (A3) is also used in batch, high-dimensional CV procedures \cite{kissel2022high}.
-The sup-norm stability condition in \eqref{eq:stability_condition} can be simplified and relaxed to $\|\nabla_j\hat f_{i}(X)\|_2\lesssim i^{-b}$ if we strengthen the consistency condition \eqref{estimator quality} to the corresponding sup norm: $\|\hat f_i-f_0\|_\infty\lesssim i^{-a}$.
-Such a trade-off between the stability condition and the accuracy condition is specific to the squared loss.
-Similar conditions can be derived for other loss functions. \end{remark}
+The exponent $b$ in \Cref{ass:stability} is of the most interest in our analysis.
+For many parametric estimators, the stability rate $b$ equals $1$, while for general nonparametric procedures, the rate is less than $1$, indicating less stability.
+In Section~\ref{sectoin:example stability of estimators}, we establish bounds on $b$ for estimator examples, including batch projection estimators and both parametric and non-parametric SGD estimators.
+A similar condition to \Cref{ass:stability} is also utilized in batch high-dimensional CV procedures \cite{kissel2022high}. \end{remark}